-Elected Fellow of the Royal Society of ArtsJanuary 2018
+Elected Fellow of the Royal Society of Arts for my work on social changeJanuary 2018

 The Royal Society of Arts, founded in 1754, is a politically independent organisation which invites experts from a broad range of industries and fields to help find innovative and practical solutions to today's social challenges.
 Notable past and present Fellows include Charles Dickens, Benjamin Franklin, Karl Marx, Adam Smith, William Hogarth, Richard Attenborough, Stephen Hawking and Tim Bernard-Lee.

 This Fellowship will allow me to develop and extend some important ideas.